telerik/maui-docs/controls/conversationalUI/localization.md

 slug: chat-localization
 ---

-# .NET MAUI Conversational UI Localization
+# .NET MAUI Chat Localization

-Conversational UI provides a language localization.
+`RadChat` provides a language localization.
 In short, you can translate the used across the Chat control phrases to other languages, so that your app can be adapted to different regions.

 >important To learn in details about the localization process of Telerik UI for .NET MAUI components, please go through the common [Localization and Globalization]({%slug globalization-localization%}) topic.